andreped/GradientAccumulator/README.md

 Mixed precision can also be utilized on both GPUs and TPUs.

+For more information on usage, supported techniques, and examples, refer to [the documentations](https://gradientaccumulator.readthedocs.io/en/latest/).

 ## [Acknowledgements](https://github.com/andreped/GradientAccumulator#acknowledgements)
 The gradient accumulator model wrapper is based on the implementation presented in [this thread](https://stackoverflow.com/a/66524901) on stack overflow.
 The adaptive gradient clipping method is based on [the implementation by @sayakpaul](https://github.com/sayakpaul/Adaptive-Gradient-Clipping).